Engineered tuberous carbon sinks

 Engineering the storage organ to retain carbon.

 Every plant fixes carbon.
 The challenge is retaining it.
-Engineered tubers route photosynthate into recalcitrant polymers — molecules that resist microbial decay on a centuries-long timescale — and store them inside a discrete, harvestable organ.
+Our crops route captured carbon into a long-lived polymer that resists decay on a centuries-long timescale — and store it inside a discrete, harvestable organ.

 01